St George's Hall, Bradford: History

 The venue is now grade II* listed and is one of the oldest concert halls still in use in the United Kingdom.

-The venue has hosted many of the world's top performers over the years including Charles Dickens, Edwin Waugh, the Hallé Orchestra, Henry Irving, Dr Livingstone and Winston Churchill in 1910, whose speech was interrupted by Alfred Hawkins, heckling on the issue of women’s rights.
+The venue has hosted many of the world's top performers over the years including Charles Dickens, Edwin Waugh, the Hallé Orchestra, Henry Irving, Dr Livingstone and Winston Churchill in 1910, whose speech was interrupted by Alfred Hawkins, husband of the suffragette Alice Hawkins, heckling on the issue of women’s rights.
 There is no evidence that Suffragettes interrupted the speech.

-In the latter half of the twentieth century, pop, rock and heavy metal bands who performed at the hall have included The Rolling Stones, Led Zeppelin, Iron Maiden, Motörhead, Ozzy Osbourne, Metallica, Free, David Bowie, Genesis, INXS, Bon Jovi, Kiss amongst others.
+In the latter half of the twentieth century, David Bowie and rock bands such as The Rolling Stones, Led Zeppelin, Free, Genesis, INXS, Bon Jovi, and Kiss performed at the hall.

 2016–2019 refurbishment

 In March 2016, the hall closed its doors to undergo a £9 million refurbishment plan after securing funding from both the Heritage Lottery Fund and Bradford Council.
 As part of the plans, the sandstone exterior underwent a full restoration and internal improvements were made to both the front of house areas and the auditorium.
 As well as this, the original entrance was reinstated on Hall Ings and the colonnade was glazed to create a draught lobby.
 The venue reopened in February 2019.